ns-code/spring-jpa-courseenrollments/README.md

 # spring-jpa-courseenrollments
 This project explores a Spring Data JPA based student enrollments in courses having many-to-many relationship between the entities Student and Course.
+A refactored version of this project using composite keys is at [spring-jpa-courseenrollments-2](https://github.com/ns-code/spring-jpa-courseenrollments-2)

+## Features

+The many-to-many relationship between the students and courses is modeled with an associative table Enrollment resulting in one-to-many relationships between student and enrollments and course and enrollments.
+An embedded h2 DB is used.

 ## Usage